Kylie Minogue: 1987–1989: Kylie and Enjoy Yourself

 Minogue's self-titled debut album, Kylie, was released in July 1988.
 The album is a collection of dance-oriented pop tunes and spent more than a year on the UK Albums Chart, including several weeks at number one, eventually becoming the best-selling album of the 1980s by a female artist.
 It went gold in the United States, while the single "The Locomotion" reached number three on the U.S. Billboard Hot 100 chart, and number one on the Canadian dance chart.
 The single "Got to Be Certain" became her third consecutive number one single in Australia.
 Later in the year, she left Neighbours to focus on her music career.
 She collaborated with Jason Donovan on the song "Especially for You" after "intense" demand for the duet from the public, media and retailers overcame her initial reservations.
 The single peaked at number one in the UK.
 By December 2014, it sold its one-millionth copy in the country.
 She was sometimes referred to as "the Singing Budgie" by her detractors over the coming years.
 In a review of the album Kylie for AllMusic, Chris True described the tunes as "standard, late-80s ... bubblegum", but added, "her cuteness makes these rather vapid tracks bearable".
 She received the ARIA Award for the year's highest-selling single.
 She won her second consecutive ARIA Award for the year's highest-selling single and received a "Special Achievement Award".

 Minogue's second studio album, Enjoy Yourself, was released in October 1989.
 The album was number-one in the UK, and spawned the number-one singles in the country such as "Hand on Your Heart" and "Tears on My Pillow".
 In North America, it failed to sell well and she was dropped by American record label Geffen Records.
-Sal Cinquemani of Slant Magazine, stated "there isn't a lot to differentiate her sophomore effort from its predecessor by repeating the sonic template of her debut album."
+Sal Cinquemani of Slant Magazine, stated "there isn't a lot to differentiate her second effort from its predecessor by repeating the sonic template of her debut album."
 In support of the album, she embarked on her concert tour, the Enjoy Yourself Tour in Europe, Asia and Australia in February 1990.
 Minogue's debut film, The Delinquents, was released in December 1989.
 The film received mixed reviews from critics and was popular with audiences.
 In the UK, it grossed more than £200,000, and in Australia, it was the fourth-highest-grossing local film of 1989 and the highest-grossing local film of 1990.
 From 1989 to 1991, Minogue dated Australian INXS frontman Michael Hutchence.